kevingonzalez7997/Deploy_2/README.md

 ## Purpose:

-In this project, the goal is to deploy an application manually using Elastic Beanstalk.
-The process has been improved by sourcing the code directly from GitHub repository when testing in Jenkins.
-Jenkins is used to source code, build, and zip the source code.
-This will minimize
+In this project, the objective is to deploy an application manually using Elastic Beanstalk.
+The process has been enhanced by cloning the code directly from a GitHub repository during testing in Jenkins.
+Jenkins is used to extract the code, build it, and then zip the source code.
+This approach minimizes the margin for error by zipping and uploading the code after it has undergone testing.

 ## Prerequisites:

 - Have EC2 instances running with Ubuntu